How to Conduct a Complete Website Audit

 Kickstart this process by assessing how well your website is performing.
 A website audit tool helps you pinpoint issues that could be slowing your site down or affecting the user experience.

-Performance issues like large image files, too many HTTP requests, or unoptimized scripts can negatively impact load times, so these tools will highlight exactly where you need to improve.
+Performance issues like large image files, too many HTTP requests, or unoptimized scripts can negatively impact load times.
+Choose a tool will highlight exactly where you need to improve.

 For example, GTmetrix not only shows load times but also breaks down what’s affecting your performance.
 Regularly running these tests will help you keep your website lean and fast, improving user experience and SEO.